Collagen for Joints

 Active adults and athletes

-A 24-week trial in athletes with activity-related joint pain reported reduced joint discomfort with daily collagen hydrolysate versus placebo.
-A separate randomized trial in young active adults found that specific collagen peptides improved activity-related knee discomfort.
+A 24-week trial in athletes with activity-related joint pain reported lower joint-discomfort scores with daily collagen hydrolysate than placebo.
+A separate randomized trial in young active adults reported lower activity-related knee-discomfort scores in the collagen-peptide group.

 Knee osteoarthritis